42BV/restzilla/README.md

-# Flyweight
+# Restzilla

-The purpose of [Flyweight](https://github.com/42BV/flyweight) is to dynamically generate REST endpoints for entity CRUD.
-In contrast to Spring DATA REST, Flyweight follows the Controller-Service-Repository architectural pattern.
-Flyweight is build on convention over configuration, resulting in very minimal amounts of code with optimal functionality.
+The purpose of [Restzilla](https://github.com/42BV/restzilla) is to dynamically generate REST endpoints for entity CRUD.
+In contrast to Spring DATA REST, Restzilla follows the Controller-Service-Repository architectural pattern.
+Restzilla is build on convention over configuration, resulting in very minimal amounts of code with optimal functionality.
 But we are also very flexible, enabling simple overwrites in each architural layer.

 ## Features ##